 Brendan was the lead guest speaker at a weekend seminar for screenwriters from across northern Europe.
 It was held in Odense, home of Hans Christian Andersen in Denmark.
 It followed a similar successful course in Bremen, Germany with German film fund Nordmedia.

 Brendan has completed Addae’s Journey, a screenplay for Devonshire Productions about a West African boy’s perilous journey to Europe in search of Soccer Stardom.
 Peter Macdonald is attached to direct.

 Brendan was chosen as the lead tutor for an intensive weekend screenwriting workshop with delegates from all over northern Europe.
 The course was run by the North Sea Screen Partnership and FilmFyn of Denmark.

 Shelldon, the animated children’s series about the ocean environment written and co-developed by Brendan Foley and Shelly Goldstein was aired on America’s NBC (Qubo) channel, and has gone on to screen in more than 20 countries, including on Ireland’s RTE.

 Lionsgate release Legend of the Bog on DVD in the United States through Grindstone.
 The low budget tongue-in-cheek chiller stars Vinnie Jones, Nora Jane Noone and Jason Barry.
 International sales are handled by Spotlight Pictures, LA.

-Brendan is featured as one of the success stories in Script Magazine, covering his journey from winner or finalist in screenwriting contests through the making of his first three films and bestselling book, Under the Wire.
+Brendan is featured as one of the success stories in Script Magazine, covering his journey from journalism to winner or finalist in screenwriting contests, then through the making of his first three films and bestselling book, Under the Wire.